capillariesio/capillaries/test/deploy/README.md

 3. Make sure all configuration values in the project parameters file are up-to-date.
 4. This guide assumes you have reserved a floating IP address 208.113.134.216 with your Openstack provider, this address will be assigned to the `bastion` instance and will be your door to all of your instances.
 Make sure you have set up this IP address for a jump host in your ssh configuration and assign it to `floating_ip_address` in your project parameters json file.

-# Initialize your Openstack environment networking and volumes
+# Openstack networking and volumes

 This step does not need to be performed often, assuming the Openstack provider does not charge for networking and volumes.